pengni-pn/pengni-pn.github.io/index.md

 ## News and Updates

 - **May.
-2024：**Withdrawal from the Hong Kong University of Science and Technology, and got new Ph.D offer from The University of Syeny.
+2024：**Withdrawal from the Hong Kong University of Science and Technology, and got new Ph.D offer from The University of Sydney.

 - **Aug.
 2023：**Very excited to start my Ph.D. academic journey in the Engineering Thrust of Smart Manufacturing at The Hong Kong University of Science and Technology! 🎉